KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo20 - QEMU serial port and messages in early booting phase and OVMF compilation guide/README.md

+> [!IMPORTANT]
+> This is not "clean" version.
+I changed the pci files a bit https://github.com/tianocore/edk2/blob/master/ShellPkg/Library/UefiShellDebug1CommandsLib/Pci.c a few lines.
+So, similar to what you can see in the pictures here.
+In some time I will post "clean" versions from the base code.
+Now I did it quickly.
+This is only simple guide to setup serial communication in QEMU and compile OVMF project to use it.

 This is for information only.
 I think I'll do some digging in QEMU in the coming weeks first.
 VirtualBox is licensed, qemu is more open source.
 Simple for learning.
 <br /><br />